 The Office of New Drugs (OND) ensures that safe and effective drugs and biologics are available to the American people.
-OND includes six offices with 19 review divisions.
+OND includes eight review offices with 27 review divisions.
 OND’s role is twofold: review applications and make an approval decision; set guidance and policy to ensure an efficient review process.
 OND reviews drug applications, interacts with the pharmaceutical industry and ultimately decides whether the benefits of a drug outweigh the known risks.

 What We Do: